Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 As you can imagine, if you want to write more pages to a half-used block, the SSD will first need to copy the good pages (those with valid information) to a different place, erase the entire block, then write back the good pages together with the new pages onto that block.

-As a result, an SSD has to write more, even a lot more, than the amount of information you need to store, which brings us to half a dozen interesting technical terms.
+As a result, an SSD has to write more, even a lot more, than the actual amount of information you need to write, which brings us to half a dozen interesting technical terms.

 SSD-specifics terms